-Opticians are health care professionals who dispense vision appliances such as eyeglasses and contact lenses.
-Opticians use specialized skills, knowledge, and feedback from you to determine what eyewear might best suit your needs.
+Opticians are healthcare professionals who dispense vision appliances, such as eyeglasses and contact lenses.
+Opticians use specialized skills, knowledge, and feedback from clients to determine what eyewear best suits their needs.

 Opticians can provide the following services:

 - Fitting contact lenses